japaric-archived/std-with-cargo/README.md

 But, why are Rust binaries so large?
 If you inspect them using `nm --size-sort -S`, you'll find out that a good chunk of the binary is jemalloc, and `RUST_BACKTRACE` support.
-To quantify how much is a "good chunk", I tested disabling jemalloc, that brought the size of "hello world" down to 146K, and then with a small modification to the `std` crate I also disabled backtrace support, and the size of "hello world" went down to 73K, that's a ~75% reduction in size.
+To quantify how much is a "good chunk", I tested disabling jemalloc, that brought the size of "hello world" down to 146KB, and then with a small modification to the `std` crate I also disabled backtrace support, and the size of "hello world" went down to 73KB, that's a **~75% reduction in size**.

 How does `cargo` fit in all this?
 The changes I mentioned above were implemented using `cargo` features, and both jemalloc and backtrace support are now optional features.
 This means that you